Jan9103/nups2/README.md

 **NOTE:** If you just want to explore some files you can get pre-extracted ones on the discord and would probably have a better time with [ps2ls2][].

-Currently the only upsides compared to `ps2ls2` are probably that this is not a GUI and that the filename-scraper finds diffrent results.
+Currently the only "upsides" compared to `ps2ls2` are probably that this is not a GUI and that the filename-scraper finds diffrent results.

 ## Features